 The Lazarus Center takes part in several career fairs and interview days to help introduce students to a larger, more varied employer base.
 Employers that do not recruit on campus will often participate in these events.
 Students can find helpful advice in “Tips for a Successful Career Fair.”
-Smith hosts the following two annual fairs.
+Smith hosts the following two annual fairs, and see additional fair listings for the spring and fall.

 Fall Career Fairs